The Attic is a personal museum,

 basic items in several categories.
 As my scanner warms up and I find more

-boxes of paper, slides and prints tucked away somewhere the collection will
+boxes of paper, slides and prints tucked away somewhere the collection

-of my subjects.
+knowledge of my subjects.
 So, check pages often.

 Because this is a personal site